-- 28. After a certain number of years, the value of an investment account is represented by the equation $A = 10,250 \left(1 + \frac{0.04}{12}\right)^{120}.$ What is the value of the account? - 29.
-What was the initial deposit made to the account in the previous exercise? - 30.
-How many years had the account from the previous exercise been accumulating interest?

-- 31. An account is opened with an initial deposit of \$6,500 and earns 3.6% interest compounded semiannually.
-What will the account be worth in 20 years? - 32.
-How much more would the account in the previous exercise have been worth if the interest were compounding weekly? - 33.
-Solve the compound interest formula for the principal, ${\it P}$ .

-- 34. Use the formula found in the previous exercise to calculate the initial deposit of an account that is worth \$14, 472.74 after earning 5.5% interest compounded monthly for 5 years.
-(Round to the nearest dollar.) - 35.
-How much more would the account in the previous two exercises be worth if it were earning interest for 5 more years? - 36.
-Use properties of rational exponents to solve the compound interest formula for the interest rate, r.
+28. After a certain number of years, the value of an investment account is represented by the equation $A = 10,250(1 + \frac{0.04}{12})^{120}.$ What is the value of the account?
+29. What was the initial deposit made to the account in the previous exercise?
+30. How many years had the account from the previous exercise been accumulating interest?
+31. An account is opened with an initial deposit of \$6,500 and earns 3.6% interest compounded semi- annually.
+What will the account be worth in 20 years?
+32. How much more would the account in the previous exercise have been worth if the interest were compounding weekly?
+33. Solve the compound interest formula for the principal, P .
+34. Use the formula found in the previous exercise to calculate the initial deposit of an account that is worth \$14,472.74 after earning 5.5% interest compounded monthly for 5 years.
+35. How much more would the account in the previous two exercises be worth if it were earning interest for 5 more years?
+36. Use properties of rational exponents to solve the compound interest formula for the interest rate, r .

-- 37. Use the formula found in the previous exercise to calculate the interest rate for an account that was compounded semiannually, had an initial deposit of \$9,000 and was worth \$13,373.53 after 10 years. - 38.
-Use the formula found in the previous exercise to calculate the interest rate for an account that was compounded monthly, had an initial deposit of \$5,500, and was worth \$38,455 after 30 years.
+37. Use the formula found in 38.
+Use the formula found in the previous exercise to the previous exercise to calculate the interest rate calculate the interest rate for an account that was for an account that was compounded semicompounded monthly, had annually, had an initial an initial deposit of \$5,500, deposit of \$9,000 and was and was worth \$38,455 worth \$13,373.53 after 10 after 30 years. years.